-EY teams provide fairness opinions to boards of directors, special committees and other fiduciaries in connection with mergers, acquisitions, divestitures and other material transactions.
+EY fairness opinion team provides fairness opinions to boards of directors, special committees and other fiduciaries in connection with mergers, acquisitions, divestitures and other material transactions.
 By analyzing the financial aspects of a transaction, we help our clients fulfill their fiduciary duties and make better decisions.

 What EY can do for you

 - Will the transaction create or destroy shareholder value as part of the merger or acquisition?

 - What is the value of the target assets or equity interests?